LahmacunLove/DiscogsRecordLabelGenerator/README.md

 ## Overview

 This Python script is designed for crawling your Discogs library using the Discogs API and the discogs_client module for Python.
-It generates printable 8163 shipping labels for your home printer.
+It generates a multipaged pdf-file with 8163 shipping labels for your home printer.

 ## Features